IvanKuchin/subnet_overlaps/README.md

 # Subnet overlaps

-Tool has been build to help two Enterprise companies to merge and avoid overlapping IP-ranges by NAT-int on 6 different routers for redundancy.
+Tool has been build to help two Enterprise companies to merge and avoid overlapping IP-ranges by NAT-int on several routers for redundancy.

+Reference to enterprise made due to routing table on core routers should have all prefixes in a single VRF vs service provider network where different technology may hide actual routing table (for example MPLS).
+For VRF-lite environment same process should repeat for each pair of merging VRF-s.

 ## How it works